New Play Contest

 The application consists of a short, online form where you can upload materials and pay the application fee.
 If an alternative application method is required, please email suzanne@fringetoronto.com.

-1. Completed script with all pages numbered.
+1. Completed draft of script with all pages numbered.

 2. The first phase of the assessment process is anonymous, please ensure that the playwright’s name is not on the script.